 We heard from Jamie Cox, a high school guidance counselor.
 In that role, Jamie works with high school seniors everyday and has some great insight as to the things you should be focusing on as a teen looking for a job.

-1. Briefly tell us about your role/experience in counseling/guidance:
+1. Briefly tell us about your role and experience in counseling and guidance.